Saeedam02/Python-Pytopia-Search-Engine/README.md

 # Python-Pytopia-Search-Engine
-A simple search engine that uses simple python data structures to store the data and search for it.
+A simple search engine that uses simple Python data structures to store and search for the data.

+# Source
+This course and other useful courses in the data science field are available at https://www.pytopia.ai/